 Winter is not over yet, in fact we are still in the middle of it.
 To be a little more exact, we are half way between winter and spring on the northern hemosphere.
 I can usually feel the Earth’s energy starting to wake up but spring is not here yet.
 We can finally experience the promise of the light, fertility and growth.

 Come celebrate this Winter Magic!
 In accordance to Pagan traditions, this occasion has been celebrated for thousands of years by Europeans.
 One special food they make is the honey cookies.
 So yes this celebration is similar to Valentine’s day.
-The cookies were gifted as a fertility token by boys or given as good luck charm.
+The cookies were gifted as a fertility token to girls by boys or given as good luck charm to little children.
 Heart was always a popular shape but sun or animal themes were often used as well.

 There is so much folklore, legend and history behind these lovely spiced cookies!
 They are made to honor the old, wise women in their culture.
 In Ireland they call her Brighid, in Russia they are called Baba Yaga.
 These women are the Earth’s Godesses.
 The cookies are not just beautiful but are packed with nourishing ingredients that grandma would use.

 This is still the time to stay focused inward and get ready mentally for the year to come.
 Clean and clear the space you live in and invite love or universal love into your life.
 Set your intentions.
 Do things that your heart desires.

 Another spectrum of love is hatred, anger and jealousy.
 When you invite love into your life, you might experience these feelings too.
 Don’t be affraid of them just acknowledge them.
 These emotions can be found in the Grimm story of Hansel and Gratel.